remyhonig/elfeed-org/README.md

 ## The Configuration Tree

 You can use multiple trees.
-Those trees can be in same file or in multiple files specified in the list `rmh-elfeed-org-files`.
+Those trees can be in same file or spread across multiple files specified in the list `rmh-elfeed-org-files`.
 Why would I want to use multiple trees?
-You can have a tree in a file that you may want to share with your `emacs.d` on GitHub and keep your personal feeds in a separete private repository.
+You can have a tree in a file that you may want to share with your `emacs.d` on GitHub and keep your personal feeds in a separate private repository.

 In the initial version of this package the tree is identified by setting the ID property to to the value of `rmh-elfeed-org-tree-id`